 Support for ID cards was announced at WWDC 2021, but it never became available for beta users.
 Apple had already confirmed on its website that this feature will be released separately with another update for iOS 15 users later this year.
 It’s also important to note that ID cards in the Wallet app will be available exclusively to US users.

-9to5Mac recently detailed how support for ID cards will work in iOS 15, including a first look at a new system for verifying documents with selfies.
+9to5Mac detailed how support for ID cards will work in iOS 15, including a first look at a new system for verifying documents with selfies.

 App Privacy Report